Why We Nap: Evolution, Chronobiology, and Functions of Polyphasic and Ultrashort Sleep

 According to EEG measurements collected by Dr. Stampi during a day trial of polyphasic ultrashort sleep with a test subject and published in his book Why We Nap , the proportion of sleep stages remains roughly the same during both polyphasic and monophasic sleep schedules.
 The major differences are that the ratio of lighter sleep stages to deeper sleep stages is slightly reduced and that sleep stages are often taken out of order or not at all, that is, some naps may be composed primarily of slow wave sleep while rapid eye movement sleep dominates other naps.

 - Why We Nap: Evolution, Chronobiology, And Functions Of Polyphasic And Ultrashort Sleep 1992?

 - Why We Nap - Wikipedia.

 From Wikipedia, the free encyclopedia.
 Not to be confused with Why We Sleep.
 However, in this volume the term nap is not used in the narrower sense of an afternoon siesta; instead, emphasis is placed on the recurrent alternation between states of alertness and drowsiness, i.

 In view of this focus, two authors Stampi, in Chapter I, and Ball, in Chapter 3 rightly refer to the psychologist Szymanski who was among the first to describe "polyphasic" activity patterns.
 Hence, I consider it appropriate to open this foreword with a few historical remarks.

-Although the botanists quite some time ago had demonstrated the endogenous nature of the "monophasic" sleep movements in plants, the hypothesis of an still unknown external driving force was favored by those who studied rhythms in animals and humans Aschoff, Convert currency.
+go to site Although the botanists quite some time ago had demonstrated the endogenous nature of the "monophasic" sleep movements in plants, the hypothesis of an still unknown external driving force was favored by those who studied rhythms in animals and humans Aschoff, Convert currency.